 There are very few health practitioners who have a good understanding of the devastating effects of mould illness especially in those people who are often misdiagnosed with Chronic Fatigue Syndrome.
 I have a list of health practitioners who specialise in environmental illnesses here.

 It’s All In The Eyes!

 Visual contrast sensitivity (VCS) testing measures your ability to distinguish between finer and finer increments of light versus dark lines (contrast) which differs to the visual acuity testing conducted in a routine eye exam.
 Night driving is an example of an activity that requires good contrast sensitivity.
 VCS testing has been used extensively by the military for aviators as it appears to be a better indicator of visual performance under day and night conditions than visual acuity.
 Loss of contrast sensitivity may indicate eye disease (glaucoma, cataracts, diabetic retinopathy and macular degeneration) or neurodegenerative and inflammatory diseases affecting the optic nerve such as multiple sclerosis, Alzheimers disease and biotoxin (mould) illness.
 Consequently VCS testing has been used by the US EPA, NIOSH and the Centre for Disease Control.
 What I find so useful about this test is its accuracy in identifying mould illnesses (in conjunction with other inflammatory biomarkers) and its ability to monitor the progress of the mould affected patient.
 I routinely request all of my clients to do the test, pre and post remediation.
 Of course, whilst a diagnosis for mould illness cannot be established from this test alone, it is a simple tool that can easily be implemented to gauge changes in the client’s health.
-VCS test takes about 10 minutes and is free, though they ask for a small donation.
+The VCS test takes about 10 minutes and is free though they ask for a donation. www.vcstest.com

 Testing the home for mould